An Open Letter on Racism + Resources from Fiddlehead

 Fiddlehead invites and encourages families to join us in the work of anti-racism actions and education.
 As protests continue, many parents are wondering how to talk to their children about racism and social unrest.
 Below you will find a list of resources that may help you have these crucial conversations with your children.
 We know that children see and reflect on racial differences from an early age—it is adult discomfort that impedes discussions with children who are by nature curious, open, and ready to engage their hearts and minds.

 For those adults in our community who would like to continue their own exploration of race, racism, priviledge, and ways to affect change, the Diversity Committee will be seeking to offer opportunities to expand adult education for parents and staff.
 This past winter, the PTO and Diversity Committee together offered a book reading and discussion of White Fragility by Robin DiAngelo, from which a community group has sprung.
 We plan to offer a second round of this book discussion for those who were unable to attend.
-If you wish to participate in this discussion and community group please email pennyc@fiddleheadschool.org.
-There are additional resources for adults below.

 It is true that we are living in uncertain times, and the weight and responsibility of it is heavy.
 However, we have also been given an opportunity to lean in and grow as learners, as a community, and as a people.
 When we feel unsure of the next right step, or how to possibly move this mountain, we have confidence that time invested in our children is always well spent.